-- Stop the engine, and keep heat, sparks, and flame away.
+- Stop the engine, and keep heat, sparks, and flames away.

-- Handle fuel only outdoors.
+- Only handle fuel outdoors.

 - Wipe up spills immediately.

 Storage Equipment

 The helmet holder, helmet set wire (in the tool kit), tool kit, storage compartment, and document bag are located under the rear seat.